MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 1. No CodePush updates were installed since the last time `disallowRestart` was called, and therefore, there isn't any need to restart anyways.

-2. There is currently a pending CodePush update, but it was installed via `InstallMode.ON_NEXT_RESTART`, and therefore, doesn't require a programmatic restart.
+2. There's currently a pending CodePush update, but it was installed via `InstallMode.ON_NEXT_RESTART`, and therefore, doesn't require a programmatic restart.

-3. There is currently a pending CodePush update, but it was installed via `InstallMode.ON_NEXT_RESUME` and the app hasn't been put into the background yet, and therefore, there isn't a need to programmatically restart yet.
+3. There's currently a pending CodePush update, but it was installed via `InstallMode.ON_NEXT_RESUME` and the app hasn't been put into the background yet, and therefore, there isn't a need to programmatically restart yet.

 4. No calls to `restartApp` were made since the last time `disallowRestart` was called.